tari-project/rfcs/src/RFC-0111_BaseNodeArchitecture.md

 ### Base Node State Machine Service

 This service is essentially a finite state machine that synchronises its blockchain state with its peers.
-When the state machine decides it needs to synchronize its chain state with a peer it uses the Base Node Sync RPC service to do so.
+When the state machine decides it needs to synchronise its chain state with a peer it uses the Base Node Sync RPC service to do so.
 The RPC service allows for streaming of headers and blocks in a far more efficient manner than using the P2P messaging.

 This service does not provide a local API but does provide an event stream and Status Info watch channel for other